OctopusDeploy/blog/blog/2021-09/workato-connector/index.md

   - Product
 ---

 A [Workato connector for Octopus Deploy](https://www.workato.com/integrations/community/octopus-deploy) is now available.
-Our support for Workato will enable a wide variety of workflow scenarios for Octopus Deploy customers.
+Our support for Workato will make a wide variety of workflow scenarios possible for Octopus Deploy customers.

-[Workato](https://www.workato.com/) is an enterprise integration Platform-as-a-Service (iPaaS) that helps you to build workflow automation.
+[Workato](https://www.workato.com/) is an enterprise integration Platform-as-a-Service (iPaaS) that helps you to build workflow automations.
 You construct workflows through a low-code/no-code visual designer, supporting hundreds of different platforms and systems.
 Built in Ruby, Workato connectors are defined as a JSON configuration and registered through the Workato development environment.

 We know IT teams still play a significant role in [workflow automations](https://www.workato.com/the-connector/work-automation-index/), but product teams and business operations teams are becoming more involved.
 This requires quick implementations, which can be optimized with Workato's low-code interface.

 The Workato connector for Octopus lets you quickly integrate Octopus with your workflows.
 It supports performing numerous actions with Octopus Deploy, including:

 - Creating a release
-- Creating resources such as accounts, channels, deployments, environments, projects
+- Creating resources such as accounts, channels, deployments, environments, and projects
 - Deploying a release
 - Fetching a deployment process
-- Fetching various resources from Octopus Deploy (including deployment targets, feeds, runbooks, teams, tenants)
+- Fetching various resources from Octopus Deploy (including deployment targets, feeds, runbooks, teams, and tenants)
 - Running a runbook
 - Creating recipes that respond to events in Octopus through a trigger

 Additional actions can also be added to the connector if you need them.

-## Getting Started
+## Getting started

 Creating workflows in Workato with the Octopus Deploy connector is simple:

-- Search for `Octopus` in the **Custom connectors** section of the **Community library**.
+- Search for `Octopus` in the **Custom connectors** section of the Workato **Community library**.
 Navigating to the connector will provide its description along with its source code.
 - To use the connector, click the **Install connector** button.

 ![](octopus-deploy-in-community-library.png)